lemmoor/jigsaw-svelte/README.md

 ```

 ### Contributing
-You are welcome to contribute and improve this project, i made it a while ago to learn svelte.
+You are welcome to contribute and improve this project, I made it a while ago to learn svelte.
 Feel free to open an issue/PR :)

 ### License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details